-One of the hottest trends right now is machine learning in banking.
-The eye-opening implications technological advances like machine learning have on construction loan administration and process automation are now reaching the surface.
+One of the hottest technologies is machine learning in banking.
 Many of us experience the outcomes of machine learning every day.
 For example, Netflix and Amazon use algorithms to give us a movie or shopping recommendation based on our prior behaviors.
 CitiBank utilizes machine learning to evaluate “big data” to prevent fraud and monitor potential threats to customers.
 Even the United States Postal Service performs character recognition of handwritten characters using an algorithm and a computer vision system behind it.

-Machine learning falls under the umbrella of Artificial Intelligence (AI), which is computational models of human behavior and thought processes (thanks to MIT for the definition).
+Machine learning is related to Artificial Intelligence (AI), which is computational models of human behavior and thought processes (thanks to MIT for the definition).
 These models (aka algorithms) learn how we behave in certain situations and replicate those behaviors, so computers act the same way.

 “Artificial intelligence (AI) essentially refers to a machine taking over a task that a human normally performs, such as extracting pertinent information from documents.
 AI used in this way can save up to 90% of cycle time and can also root out human error, but it is more challenging to train computers to complete tasks that require common sense.
 The real value of AI is to augment human effort, enabling elevated human expertise through more valuable time spend.” – Thomson Reuters – What FinTech Trends Are Experts Seeing?

-There’s a tremendous opportunity cost in spending time on massive amounts of repetitive tasks that can be easily outsourced by software and process automation.
-Not only can tedious work be done faster through artificial intelligence, but advances in machine learning identify compliance-related issues and nearly eliminate the risk of human error.
+There’s a tremendous opportunity cost in spending time on massive amounts of repetitive tasks that can be easily outsourced by process automation.
+Not only can tedious work be done faster with software, but advances in machine learning can nearly eliminate the risk of human error.
 This all, in turn, frees up employees to spend time on more fulfilling and customer-focused projects.
 According to Forrester’s Predictions 2018: Automation Alters the Global Workforce, companies that can master automation to “squeeze performance and insights out of previously commodity operations” will dominate their industries.

 Advances in artificial Intelligence in banking and machine learning in banking are helping commercial lenders differentiate themselves by: